 - Add 250ml (1 cup) of the simmering stock and stir the contents of the pan.
 Leave to cook, stirring a couple of times until all the stock is absorbed, then add another 125ml (1/2 cup) of the stock.
 Keep repeating this, add, stir, let the stock be absorbed, stirring a couple of times, until you are left with the final 2 ml (1 cup).
 This will take about 15 minutes.

-- Check the rice at the 12 minute mark.
+- Check the rice at the 13 minute mark.
 Is it cooked – soft on the outside with just a bite in the middle?
 Is the risotto looking creamy, like a thick version of rice pudding?
-If it is, it’s done.
-If it’s not, add more stock, and keep cooking.
+If it is, it's done.
+If it's not, add more stock, and keep cooking.
 And keep checking.
+You shouldn't need to cook longer than 15-17 minutes.

 - Then check the seasoning – does it need more salt?
 Add some if you think it does.